Summertiiiime and the

-Summertiiiime and the living reading is easy fabulous.
-This month brings binge-worthy non-fiction, gripping novels and short story collections that will leave you aching for more.
-Hang on to your hats.
-(No seriously, that beach wind is no joke.)
+living reading is easy fabulous.
+This month brings binge-worthy rom-coms, gripping thrillers and a short story collection that will leave you aching for more.
+Here are nine new July releases to toss into your beach bag ASAP.